awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-instance-wizard.md

 + Check the **Boot mode** listed for each AMI\.
 Notice which AMIs use the boot mode that you need: either **legacy\-bios** or **uefi**\.
 For more information, see [Boot modes](ami-boot.md)\.
 + Choose an AMI that meets your needs, and then choose **Select**\.

+**Warning when changing the AMI**
+If you modify the configuration of any volumes or security groups associated with the selected AMI, and then you choose a different AMI, a window opens to warn you that some of your current settings will be changed or removed\.
+You can review the changes to the security groups and volumes\.
+Furthermore, you can either view which volumes will be added and deleted, or view only the volumes that will be added\.

 ### Instance type<a name="liw-instance-type"></a>

 The instance type defines the hardware configuration and size of the instance\.
 Larger instance types have more CPU and memory\.
 For more information, see [Instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html)\.